maxuser0/minescript/README.md

 The examples below require Minescript 4.0 or higher.

+## Terms of Service

+Before using Minescript, please review the [Terms of Service](https://github.com/maxuser0/minescript/blob/main/TERMS_OF_SERVICE.md).

 ## How it works

 Place Python scripts (`.py` files) in the `minescript` folder (located inside the `minecraft`